lint-todo/eslint-formatter-todo/README.md

 $ UPDATE_TODO=1 eslint --format eslint-formatter-todo
 ```

-This command will transform all reported ERRORS to WARNINGS and will generate files inside the `.lint-todo` directory to track them.
+This command will transform all reported ERRORS to TODO and will generate files inside the `.lint-todo` directory to track them.

-After that, just execute ESLint normally while also passing this formatter:
+Executing ESLint without the `UPDATE_TODO` env var will run `eslint` normally:

 ```bash
 $ eslint --format eslint-formatter-todo